Sangria with Fireball blends white wine, apple cider, and Fireball whisky with fresh fruits for a warm, festive drink.

 Notes

-Fresh apple cider, whether plain or spiced, will yield the best flavor for this sangria.
+Fresh apple cider, whether plain or spiced, gives the best flavor for this sangria.

-Fresh or frozen whole cranberries work well in this recipe.
-If frozen, they can be added straight to the pitcher without thawing.
+Fresh or frozen whole cranberries both work well here.
+If using frozen, you can add them straight to the pitcher without thawing.